| Microbial identification via MALDI-TOF |

 -

-Pure, fresh cultures in exponential phase grown on an appropriate agar medium.
+Pure, fresh cultures in the exponential growth phase, grown on an appropriate solid agar medium (2% agar, 20 g/L).

 -